 For details of changes of data sharing activities, planned by NHS Digital from 1/9/2021, see our website news page here:https://www.thevillagesurgeries.co.uk/news.aspx

 On 25th May 2018, new data protection regulations were introduced.
 Keeping your data safe and secure is our top priority.
-The changes won't alter the way we use and protect your personal information, but it will make it easier for you to find out how we use it.
+The changes haven't altered the way we use and protect your personal information, but it will have made it easier for you to find out how we use it.

-There is no action that you need to take.
-However, the surgery has produced a 'Privacy Notice' to give you more information on how we use your information.
+The surgery has produced 'Privacy Notices' to give you more information on how we use your information.
 This is available here:

 A poster is also displayed in the reception waiting areas of both surgeries.